-You can see in the photo of the returned bird that each of them had a substantial metal rod extending from the base, which was set and bonded into a corresponding metal socket set into the sea wall.
-Presumably someone who was quick thinking realised that the time to take them was before the bonding compound had set, as they were taken on the same day.
+Very uncharacteristically for Cleveleys, six of them went missing that very same day.
+Presumably someone who was quick thinking realised that the time to take them was before the bonding compound had set.
 The rest of the birds were removed for safe keeping.

+Some years later, one of the birds surfaced in a second hand shop in Cleveleys.
 Five of the original Sea Swallows are still missing – yellow, purple, pink and two blue ones.